ricsanfre/pi-cluster/documentation/gateway.md

 **gateway** will be hosting a NTP server and the rest of cluster nodes will be configured as NTP Clients.

-For automating ntp configuration tasks on all nodes (gateway and node1-4), **ansible role ntp** has been created.
+For automating ntp configuration tasks on all nodes (gateway and node1-4), ansible role [**ricsanfre.ntp**](https://galaxy.ansible.com/ricsanfre/ntp) has been created.

 ### Step 1.
 Install chrony